-- AES is the name of a standard.
+- AES is the name of the standard.

-- Rijndael is the name of a cipher.
+- Rijndael is the name of the cipher.

 - AES is a restricted version of Rijndael which was designed to handle additional block sizes and key lengths.

 More details

 AES was a replacement for DES.